The Indigenous Poqomchi' People

 The Poqomchi' Maya are featured in our documentary, Ancient and Modern Mayan Peoples.

-Indigenous Poqomchi' people Indigenous Poqomchi' people My introduction to the Poqomchi' Maya people came late on a Monday afternoon one autumn.
-As the bus I was traveling in approached a small town in the Guatemalan Central Highlands, two young boys had gotten into a fight.
+Unlike the Conquistadors, my first contact with the Poqomchi' Maya people was recent — late on a Monday afternoon one autumn a few years ago.
+As I approached a small town in the Guatemalan Central Highlands, two young brothers had gotten into a fight.
 It was soon spotted and stopped by their mother.
-I was reminded of how people are the same allover the world.
-A few hundred meters further along the road, the scene was more tranquil as people were enjoying the final hour of the sun in the local park.
+I was reminded of how some aspects of human culture are the same the world over.

-Text copyright © 1999 - 2023, The Peoples of the World Foundation.
+Photography copyright © 1999 - 2024, Ray Waddington.
+All rights reserved.
+Text copyright © 1999 - 2024, The Peoples of the World Foundation.
 All rights reserved.

 If you enjoyed reading this photo-ethnographic essay, please consider buying us a coffee to help us continue our work.
 Please click the link or scan the QR code below.
 Thanks!